-Value is unified with the program-pointer saved on behalf of the parent-goal if the parent-goal is not owned by a foreign predicate.
+Value is unified with the program-pointer saved on behalf of the parent-goal if the parent-goal is not owned by a foreign predicate or belongs to a compound meta-call (e.g., call((a,b))).

 argument(N)

 Value is unified with the N-th slot of the frame.
 Argument 1 is the first argument of the goal.
 Arguments above the arity refer to local variables.
 Fails silently if N is out of range.